julianperrott/WowClassicGrindBot/README.md

     9. Click `5.
 Frame Configuration`
     10. Click `Auto Configure and Restart`

+5. Under the `Addon Configuration` you can check if theres a newer version available for the addon.
+In that case just press the `install` button then have to restart the game client and the bot it self in order to use it properly.

 ## 5. The bot should restart and show the dashboard page.

 ## 6. Configure the Wow Client - Interface Options